6 Shortcuts to Work Faster in Shortcut

 Why click when you can type?
 With the mouse being half a foot away, you lose precious time lifting your hand, grabbing it, and dragging your cursor around to click.
 That's why our Power Bar exists: to keep your hands on the keyboard.

 This feature optimizes the keyboard experience with more extensive shortcuts, actions, navigation, and search.
-Either click the lightning launcher or open with a simple keyboard command, activate the Power Bar, and see what you can do.
-With lightning speed.
+With a simple keyboard command (Cmd + k on Mac, Ctrl + k on Windows), activate the Power Bar and see what you can do!

 Here are some favorites to get you started: